Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

   * :ref:`When a node dies <advanced/distributed#when_a_node_dies>`

-The shinken architecture is a high availability one.
+The alignak architecture is a high availability one.
 Before looking at how this works,let's take a look at how the load balancing works if it's now already done.

 .. _advanced/distributed#when_a_node_dies: